ModeAxe/living-statues/Readme.md

 A build of the photobooth can be found in the `Non-Unity` folder

 ### Requirements
-To run the live interactive versions of the statues, you will need an Azure Kinect sensor with the necessary body tracking SDK installed.
+[Azure Kinect Sensor](https://learn.microsoft.com/en-us/previous-versions/azure/kinect-dk/about-sensor-sdk) needed to run the photobooth experience.
+Technically, the executable does work with the sensor and you will be able to take photos but without any of the interactive elements/camera feeds.

 ### Printing
 For printing,
 Make sure the `PhotoBoothPrinter.py` python script is running and that the printer you want to use is setup as your default printer in your operating system settings.
 Change the photo directory in the python script.
 The script is constantly listening for the addition of new images in that directory.

 ### Building
-The photobooth is a separate scene in the unity project.
+Same build instructions as above --just make sure the photobooth scene is the only scene in the build settings.

 ### Usage
 `Esc` closes the project